alexbnewhouse/Parallel-Institutions-and-Civil-Resistance/README.md

 can help campaigns achieve their goals, but that this effect diverges based on the violence of a campaign.

+### Hypotheses

+- **Hypothesis 1**: Social welfare and educational institutions help political resistance campaigns achieve their goals.
+- **Hypothesis 2**: Campaigns with traditional or new media systems last longer and have higher rates of success than those without.
+- **Hypothesis 3**: Violent campaigns are benefitted by building education systems, while nonviolent campaigns are benefitted by social welfare systems.

 ### Variable Characteristics

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->